vbuyel/vbuyel/README.md

 ## And I am AI Software Engineer

-I am an AI Software Engineer focused on building scalable AI/backend systems and experimenting with production-oriented architecture.
+Focused on building scalable AI/backend systems and experimenting with production-oriented architecture.

 ---